Heated Towel Rail Installation Cost

 Things to Consider with Heated Towel Rail Installations

-Hardwired electrical towel rails can easily be hung on all any wall but on a stud wall should try and locate it so that at least two of the supports can be fixed into the wall studs.
+Hardwired electrical towel rails can easily be hung on any wall, but on a stud wall, you should try and locate it so that at least two of the supports can be fixed into the wall studs.

-Of course, this is not a problem if you have concrete balls.
-Although you can buy electrically heated towel rails with a power cord which can be simply plugged into a standard electrical socket this is not possible in a bathroom where standard three-pin sockets cannot be fitted.
+Of course, this is not a problem if you have concrete walls.
+Although you can buy electrically heated towel rails with a power cord which can be simply plugged into a standard electrical socket, this is not possible in a bathroom where standard three-pin sockets cannot be fitted.

 In any case, the heated towel rail should have its own dedicated circuit so a qualified electrician would be required in any case so you may as well have the towel rail safely hardwired into the mains electricity supply.